 Download the Displaylink (who make the adapter’s chipset) driver from here:

-https://www.synaptics.com/node/3146?filetype=exe.
-Click the “Accept” button and save the file, which will be saved as “DisplayLink USB Graphics Software for Ubuntu5.3.1-EXE.zip”.
-Note: By the time you read this article, which was written in April 2021, the version and name of the file might have changed slightly, as might the download URL.
-If so, it should be quite easy to find it with a Google search of “Linux driver for Displaylink HDMI adapter”, or similar.
+https://www.synaptics.com/products/displaylink-graphics/downloads/ubuntu.
+Under “Latest Official Driver“, click the “Download” button, then “Accept” to accept the license agreement and save the file, which will be saved as “‘DisplayLink USB Graphics Software for Ubuntu5.6.1-EXE.zip‘” or similar.
+Note: By the time you read this article, which was last updated January 2023, the version and name of the file might have changed slightly, as might the download URL.
+If so, it should be quite easy to find it with a Google search of “Linux driver for Displaylink HDMI adapter”.

-Unpack the zip file, which will reveal a single runnable file.
+Unpack the zip file to reveal a single runnable file.
 Run it.
 Example commands: